Kartikaursang/LIBRARY-MANAGEMENT-SYSTEM-/README.md

 - **Download Borrowing History**: Users can download their borrowing history in CSV format.
 - **Admin Dashboard**: Admins can approve or deny borrow requests for books.

+## Output

+1. **Main Page**:
+   - Displays two login buttons:
+     - **User Login**: Redirects to the user login page where users can log in with their email and password.
+     - **Admin Login**: Redirects to the admin login page for administrators to log in and manage book borrowing requests.